CAT Tool Overview

 If a translated string requires different formatting than the source, click on a formatting option in the insertables toolbar or use the keyboard shortcut that's displayed on hover over.
 This will insert the tag where your cursor is placed in the translation field.

-All are unicode characters, and not tags (with the exception of "BR").
-Unlike tags, these unicode characters do not necessarily have to be added.
+All are Unicode characters, and not tags (except for "BR").
+Unlike tags, these Unicode characters do not necessarily have to be added.
 However, for tags, you can't add a tag that wasn't in the source.

 For more information on tags, see Insert, Remove, or Move Tags and Placeholders.